Do YOU want to make FIVE THOUSAND DOLLARS a day while WORKING FROM HOME?

 Is “blog” a dirty word?

-Some of the professional bloggers I know are hesitant to call themselves bloggers.
+Some of the professional bloggers are hesitant to call themselves bloggers.
 They’re scared that the association with the word “blog” is going to make them seem less legitimate.

 I’ve done this personally as well.
 I always refer to my website as a website, rather than a blog.
-I call the things I write articles or posts, not blogs or blog posts.
+You can still “write blogs,” but I call the things I write articles or posts, not blogs or blog posts.
 And I’ve noticed that people respond more positively when I use that phrasing.

 - Part of it is that, let’s face it, “blog” is a silly-sounding word.
 It doesn’t matter how many successful bloggers there are or how many major companies start blogging—the word sounds a bit silly.